Football at the 2012 Summer Olympics – Men's tournament – Group B

-Group B of the men's football tournament at the 2012 Summer Olympics took place from 26 July to 1 August 2012 in Cardiff's Millennium Stadium, Coventry's Ricoh Arena, London's Wembley Stadium and Newcastle's St James' Park.
+Group B of the men's football tournament at the 2012 Summer Olympics took place from 26 July to 1 August 2012 in Cardiff's Millennium Stadium, Coventry's Ricoh Arena (referred to as City of Coventry Arena because of prohibitions around advertising), London's Wembley Stadium and Newcastle's St James' Park.
 The group contained Gabon, Mexico, South Korea and Switzerland.